mercedesb/talk-spot/SoftSkills/TalkTechnicalWithoutTalkingTechnical.md

 - Ask about their background and talk on their level
 - Don't be afraid to draw
 - Pay attention to body language
-- Talk slow, spend more time with something than you think you need to until you see boredom or comprehension
+- Talk slow, spend more time with a complex concept than you would for a technical concept
-- Don't over-explain, just get the concepts
+- Don't go too deep.
+For example, you don't need to explain the ins and outs of a messaging protocol for the person to understand that a message is sent and received.

 - We are all familiar with the stereotype that developers and engineers don't know how to communicate like real people.